-Following their motto “It’s all in the mix.“, the organizing committee of this congress managed to come up with a great mixture of conference sessions, musical performances and tours that showcased the best of what music history and libraries in Leipzig have to offer.
+Following their motto “It’s all in the mix.(link is external)“, the organizing committee of this congress managed to come up with a great mixture of conference sessions, musical performances and tours that showcased the best of what music history and libraries in Leipzig have to offer.
 All those great memories make me look forward even more to the upcoming IAML Congresses in Krakow, Prague and Stellenbosch.
-See you next year in Poland!
+See you next year in Poland(link is external)!

 - Log in to post comments